Violence Against Women Research Consortium

 Please visit our website dedicated to all Consortium activities and for further resources!

-The overall purpose of the Rutgers Violence Against Women Research Consortium (hereby referred to as the Consortium) is to work collaboratively with interdisciplinary researchers and the National Institute of Justice (NIJ) research scientists to identify, implement, and disseminate research and evaluation projects that fill the gaps in our current knowledge on intimate partner violence (IPV), sexual violence (SV), stalking, and teen dating violence (TDV).
+The Rutgers Violence Against Women Research Consortium (hereby referred to as the Consortium) works collaboratively with interdisciplinary researchers and the National Institute of Justice (NIJ) research scientists to identify, implement, and disseminate research and evaluation projects that fill the gaps in our current knowledge on intimate partner violence (IPV), sexual violence (SV), stalking, and teen dating violence (TDV).
 The Consortium is housed at the Center on Violence Against Women and Children (VAWC) at Rutgers University, School of Social Work.
 Dr. Judy Postmus serves as the Primary Investigator (PI) on this project and Dr. Sarah McMahon as the Co-Primary Investigator (Co-PI).

 The project described on this page was supported by Award No. 2016-MU-CX-K011, awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this presentation are those of the author and do not necessarily reflect those of the Department of Justice